 While 91 percent of the district falls within the Schoharie County towns of Schoharie, Wright and Esperance, Schoharie schools also serve students living in Middleburgh and Carlisle in eastern Schoharie County; Berne, Knox and Westerlo in western Albany County; Charleston in Montgomery County and Duanesburg in western Schenectady County.

 The Schoharie Central School District campus is located on State Route 30, south of I-88, near the village of Schoharie.

-The main district building features an interconnected elementary, junior/senior high school and central administrative office.
-The elementary school includes pre-K through 6th grades; the high school has grades 7 through 12; and the administrative office includes the superintendent’s office, business office and related staff.
+The main district building features an interconnected elementary, jr./sr. high school and central administrative office.
+The elementary school includes pre-K through 5th grades; the jr./sr. high school has grades 6 through 12; and the administrative office includes the superintendent’s office, business office and related staff.
 A separate transportation building and a variety of athletic fields and facilities round out the campus.